DT-1997/MetaboTrack-API/README.md

    For macro-analytics (like Population Distribution), transferring 15,000 rows into the JVM for calculation risks `OutOfMemoryError`.
 Instead, logic was offloaded to the database using native SQL `GROUP BY` and `CASE WHEN` (Data Binning) via MyBatis `@Select` annotations, achieving O(1) application-level memory complexity.
 3. **Deterministic Rule Engine (Author-Provided Heuristics):**
    The `/simulator` endpoint is not merely a database query.
 It utilizes the physiological heuristics explicitly provided by the dataset author (e.g., efficiency = Calories / (Steps + 20 * ActiveMins)), applying non-linear scalers, multipliers, and hard-drop penalties for sleep deprivation entirely in Java memory.
+4. **Stateless Authentication & IDOR Defense:**
+   The API employs a secure, stateless JWT authentication mechanism.
+User identity is extracted via a custom `LoginInterceptor` and temporarily stored in a `ThreadLocal` context (`UserContext`).
+To prevent **Horizontal Privilege Escalation (IDOR)**, all sensitive queries and data modifications (e.g., Update/Delete) strictly enforce a `user_id = current_user_id` constraint at the Service/Database layer, ensuring absolute data isolation between users.

 ---